Call of Duty: Advanced Warfare: Campaign

-In 2054, United States Marines Private First Class Jack Mitchell (Troy Baker) and Private Will Irons (Paul Telfer) help repel a North Korean invasion of Seoul, under the command of Sergeant Cormack (Russell Richardson).
+In 2054, U.S. Marine Jack Mitchell (Troy Baker) and Will Irons (Paul Telfer) help repel a North Korean invasion of Seoul, under the command of Sergeant Cormack (Russell Richardson).
 During the fight, Will is killed in action and Mitchell loses his arm, resulting in him being medically discharged.
-Following Will's funeral, Mitchell accepts a position at the Atlas Corporation, a private military corporation, by its CEO Jonathan Irons (Kevin Spacey), Will's father, and is given a prosthetic arm.
+Following Will's funeral, Mitchell accepts a job position at the Atlas Corporation, a private military corporation, by its CEO, Jonathan Irons (Kevin Spacey), Will's father, and is given a prosthetic arm.

 A terrorist group called the KVA, composed of former Chechen separatists led by Joseph "Hades" Chkheidze (Sharif Ibrahim), begins staging attacks.
 In 2055, Mitchell, Gideon (Gideon Emery), and other Atlas operatives rescue the Nigerian Prime Minister and capture a KVA technologist in Lagos during an international summit.
-However, Mitchell and his team are later unable to prevent a more sophisticated KVA from forcing a nuclear reactor meltdown on Bainbridge Island, Washington, near Seattle.
-The KVA launch simultaneous attacks against nuclear power plants worldwide, irradiating numerous cities and killing 50,000 people.
+However, Mitchell and his team are later unable to prevent a more sophisticated KVA attack from forcing a nuclear reactor meltdown on Bainbridge Island, near Seattle.
+The KVA launches simultaneous attacks against nuclear power plants worldwide, irradiating numerous cities and killing 50,000 people.
 Atlas emerges as the world's dominant military force over the next four years by aiding displaced civilians and repelling the KVA.

 In 2059, Mitchell and Gideon are dispatched to Detroit to find and capture Dr. Pierre Danois (Erik Passoja), the KVA's second-in-command.
 Danois reveals that Hades is at Santorini, Greece, where the KVA is holding a conference.
-In Greece, Mitchell finds and kills Hades; before dying, Hades warns them of Irons and gives Mitchell a data chip.
-Atlas operative Ilona (Angela Gots) analyzes the chip, which reveals that Irons executed the technologist after learning of the planned global attacks, and deliberately allowed them to happen to improve Atlas' power and profit.
-Irons attempts to have Mitchell and Ilona arrested by Atlas military police, but they escape Atlas' headquarters in New Baghdad, guided by an unidentified soldier, while Gideon stays with Irons for further investigation.
-The soldier reveals himself to be Cormack, now a member of the Sentinel Task Force, a Tier One global US-led task force created to investigate the KVA, but now re-purposed to prevent Atlas' rise to power.
+In Greece, Mitchell kills Hades; before dying, Hades warns them of Irons and gives Mitchell a data chip.
+Atlas operative Ilona (Angela Gots) analyzes the chip, which reveals that Irons executed the technologist after learning of the planned global attacks, and deliberately allowed them to happen to increase Atlas' power and profit.
+Irons attempts to have Mitchell and Ilona arrested by military police, but they escape from Atlas' headquarters in New Baghdad with an unidentified soldier guiding them, while Gideon stays with Irons for further investigation.
+The soldier reveals himself to be Cormack, now a member of the Sentinels, a Tier One US-led global task force created to investigate the KVA but now re-purposed to prevent Atlas's rise to power.